Project-EBDO/FeatureEngine/src/main/scala/org/oceandataexplorer/engine/signalprocessing/readme.md

 user-defined size with or without using overlap/**windowOffset**.
 These smaller chunks of signal are called **windows**.

-An `windowOffset: Int` can be given to the class, it specifies the distance in samples between two consecutive windows where as overlap is the number of samples two consecutive windows have in common whereas overlap is the number of samples that two consecutive segments have in common.
+An `windowOverlap: Int` can be given to the class, it specifies the number of samples that two consecutive segments have in common.

-If the user intends to specify an overlap instead, `windowSize - overlap` is the equivalent windowOffset.

 Here is a simple representation of how a signal is segmented without overlap.
-To do so, `windowOffset` must be equal to `windowSize`.
+To do so, `windowOverlap` must be equal to `0`.

 ```raw
           segmented signal without overlap